Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Nationals have a record of 2-6.
+- In nine games as the underdog over the last 10 matchups, the Nationals have posted a mark of 2-7.

-- When it comes to the over/under, the Nationals and their foes are 5-5-0 in their last 10 contests.

-- The Nationals have had a spread set in two of their past 10 games, and they have failed to cover the spread each time.
+- The Nationals have come up short of covering the spread in the one of their past 10 games that had a set runline.

 Nationals Betting Records & Stats

-- The Nationals have come away with 22 wins in the 56 contests they have been listed as the underdogs in this season.
+- The Nationals have been victorious in 22, or 38.6%, of the 57 contests they have been chosen as underdogs in this season.

-- Washington is 9-12 this season when entering a game as the underdog by +150 or more on the moneyline.
+- Washington has a record of 1-3 when it's set as an underdog of +220 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Nationals have a 40% chance of walking away with the win.
+- The moneyline set for this matchup implies the Nationals have a 31.2% chance of coming away with a victory in the contest.

-- So far this season, Washington and its opponents have hit the over in 28 of its 61 games with a total.
+- Washington and its opponents have hit the over in 29 of its 62 games with a total this season.

 - The Nationals are 5-4-0 against the spread in their nine games that had a posted line this season.